Understand and minimize the impact of anthropogenic noise on marine life.

 - How can we best minimize potential impacts of anthropogenic noise on marine mammals?

-We explore the distribution and behavior of whales and seals and their underwater acoustic environment in the polar oceans, that is, the Weddell Sea and Fram Strait.
+We explore the distribution and behavior of whales and seals and their underwater acoustic environment in the polar oceans, the Weddell Sea and Fram Strait in particular.

 To do so, we use long-term (multi-year) visual observations and passive acoustic recordings.